Connect with a certified trainer for free

 The goals of surgical treatment of shoulder impingement are to:

-Increase the space for the rotator cuff by removing any bone spurs located on the acromion that may be impinging on the inflamed tendon
+• Increase the space for the rotator cuff by removing any bone spurs located on the acromion that may be impinging on the inflamed tendon

-Remove tissue that is recurrently inflamed and/or thickened
+• Remove tissue that is recurrently inflamed and/or thickened

-Surgery for impingement is usually performed arthroscopically.
-Arthroscopy is a minimally invasive surgical technique which uses tiny incisions (roughly one centimeter long) through which special instruments and a camera attached to a thin, flexible tube are inserted into the shoulder.
+Surgery for impingement syndrome is usually performed arthroscopically.
+Arthroscopy is a minimally invasive surgical technique that uses tiny incisions (roughly one centimeter long) through which special instruments and a camera attached to a thin, flexible tube are inserted into the shoulder.
 During a subacromial decompression surgery, the surgeon removes the bone spurs and treats any damaged tissue.

 Recovery